SESYNC-ci/sesync-ci.github.io/_drafts/connect-to-a-database.md

 The [psycopg2](https://pypi.org/project/psycopg2/) package is a popular wrapper for the interface to PostgreSQL databases.
-The [pandas](https://pypi.org/project/pandas/) package is used for manipulating tabular data in Python.
+The [pandas](https://pypi.org/project/pandas/) package is used for manipulating data frames in Python.

 ```python
 import psycopg2